brentwalther/brentwalther.github.io/_posts/2020-08-08-personal-finance-automation-with-ledger.md

 ---

 In my
-[Personal Finance Philosophy](/personal-finance-philosophy) post, I talk about the important of budgeting but also how it's time consuming to do properly.
-I knew this is something software could help with so when I initially began doing double-entry accounting for all my personal finances I used
+[Personal Finance Philosophy](/personal-finance-philosophy) post, I describe the importance of budgeting and acknowledge that it can be time consuming to do properly.
+Since I'm a software engineer by trade, I looked for software to help me with the job.
+I initially began doing double-entry accounting for all my personal finances I used
 [GnuCash](/personal-finance-with-gnucash), an open-source accounting tool.
-It worked well but there was still a lot of manual process and the expense matcher is terrible to use.
-I wanted something better.
+It allowed me to understand the workflows, but the integrated expense matcher is terrible and I wanted something better.

-I found the [`ledger-cli`](https://www.ledger-cli.org/) tool which is double-entry accounting software where your ledger is a simple text file instead of something sophisticated like a database.
-This allows me to use version control to maintain it and write simple scripts to update and modify it (in addition to its already powerful CLI).
+I found the [`ledger-cli`](https://www.ledger-cli.org/) tool which is double-entry accounting software that uses a simple text file as your database.
+This allows you to use version control (git) to maintain/version it and write simple scripts to update and modify it (in addition to the already powerful CLI).

 My new workflow for managing my budget looks like this:

 1. Every month, [download CSV exports](#download-csvs) of transactions from my credit card and bank accounts.
 2. Use my [JCF](https://www.github.com/brentwalther/jcf) tool to automatically [match the transactions and export them](#match-and-convert) to a ledger-cli compatible file.
-3. [Merge each ledger file](#merge-and-ingest) into the main ledger.
+3. [Merge each ledger file](#merge-step) into the main ledger.
 4. Use ledger-cli to [export an updated master CSV and mapping file](#export-csv-and-mappings) of all expenses.
 5. [Check diffs using Git](#maintenance-with-git) and commit the results if they look correct.
-6. [Import the CSV](#budget-with-pivot-table) into a spreadsheet and use a pivot table to break down expenses in to budget categories.
+6. [Import the master expenses CSV](#budget-with-pivot-table) into a spreadsheet and use a pivot table to break down the expenses in to budget categories.

 If you want to skip the details, there are [scripts](#scripts) and [example files](#example-files) at the bottom.